-In England the protection against double jeopardy was considered a universal maxim of the common law and was embraced by eminent jurists Henry de Bracton (1250), Sir Edward Coke (1628), Sir Matthew Hale (1736), and Sir William Blackstone (1769).
-However, the English double jeopardy doctrine was extremely narrow.
-It afforded protection only to defendants accused of capital felonies and applied only after conviction or acquittal.
-It didn't apply to cases dismissed prior to final judgment and was not immune to flagrant abuse by the British Crown.
+The English double jeopardy doctrine, however, was extremely narrow.
+It only afforded protection to defendants accused of capital felonies.
+It also only applied after a conviction or acquittal.
+It did not apply to cases dismissed before final judgment.
+Moreover, it was not immune to abuse by the British Crown.

 Double Jeopardy in the American Colonies

 The American colonists were intimately familiar with the jurists' writings.
 Copies of Sir William Blackstone's Commentaries on English law were available in most colonies.
 Blackstone wrote that the protection against double jeopardy was a "universal maxim" of English common law.
 Colonists quoted his teachings in support of their claims against the English Parliament.